italiangrid/storm/clientSRM-guide.md

 <a name="srmStatusOfPrepareToPutRequest">&nbsp;</a>
 ##### srmStatusOfPrepareToPutRequest

-This function is used to check the status of the previously requested srmPrepareToPut.
+Check the status of the previously requested srmPrepareToPut.

 Request token from srmPrepareToPut must be provided.
 To check the status of the srmPrepareToPut operation of the previous example type:

 	# clientSRM statusptp -e httpg://ibm139.cnaf.infn.it:8444/ -t 122f7d26-6d02-4024-89c3-9921d35b791b -vN